Henry Vane the Elder: Parliamentarian

 Vane soon joined the opposition.
 On 13 December 1641 Pym moved that Vane's name should be added to the committee of thirty-two for Irish affairs.
-Two months later, when the militia bill was drawn up, parliament nominated Vane as lord lieutenant of Durham (10 February 1642).
-When the civil war broke out, Durham, which was predominantly royalist in feeling, fell at once under the control of the Royalists, and Vane exercised no real authority there until after its reconquest at the end of 1644.
-John Lilburne who was bitterly hostile to all the Vanes because Sir Henry had been one of his judges, accused him of causing the loss of Durham by negligence and treachery, but the charge met with no belief from parliament.
+Two months later, when the militia bill was drawn up, Parliament nominated Vane as lord lieutenant of Durham (10 February 1642).

+The English Civil War broke out later in 1642.
+Durham, which was predominantly Royalist in feeling, fell at once under the control of the Royalists, and Vane exercised no real authority there until after its reconquest at the end of 1644.
+John Lilburne, who was bitterly hostile to all the Vanes because Sir Henry had been one of his judges, accused him of causing the loss of Durham to the Royalists by negligence and treachery, but the charge met with no belief from Parliament.

 Vane was a member of the Committee of Both Kingdoms from its first establishment (7 February 1644).
-In April 1645 he was employed as one of its representatives with the Scottish auxiliary army.
-At the Treaty of Uxbridge Parliament asked the king to make Vane a baron, his favour with the parliament is shown by the ordinances for the payment of his losses during the war.
+In April 1645 he was employed as one of the Committee's representatives with the Scottish auxiliary army.
+At the Treaty of Uxbridge, Parliament asked the King to make Vane a baron.
+Vane enjoyed high favour with the Parliament, as shown by the ordinances for the payment of his losses during the war.
 These losses were very considerable, as Raby was three times occupied by the Royalists, and after its recapture became a parliamentary garrison.
-Vane says, probably with truth, "In my losses, plunderings, rents, and destructions of timber in my woods, I have been damnified to the amount of £16,000 at least".
+Vane claimed, probably with truth, "In my losses, plunderings, rents, and destructions of timber in my woods, I have been damnified to the amount of £16,000 at least".

 Vane sat in the Rump Parliament after Pride's Purge in December 1648, but a proposal to appoint him a member of the English Council of State in February 1650 was rejected by the House.
 He was elected MP for Kent in the First Protectorate Parliament.

 Vane died at the age of about 66 in or around May 1655.
 Royalists reported that he had committed suicide, through remorse for his share in Strafford's death.
 His widow, Frances, lady Vane, died on 2 August 1663, aged 72, and was buried at Shipbourne, Kent.
 Portraits of Vane and his wife were painted by Van Dyck.